Wolfmatix/flux-bridge/README.md

 # FLUX Bridge

-Bridge ETH on Base to SOL on Solana using Farcaster Frames.
+Bridge ETH on Base to SOL on Solana in Farcaster